terragrunt.hcl

 }

-is mentioned you can always use terragrunt.hcl.json
+is mentioned in documentation, you can always use terragrunt.hcl.json

 instead.